Lucasfilm, Ltd./20the Century Fox

 I think it’s safe to say that until THE FORCE AWAKENS and THE LAST JEDI came along, there wasn’t a movie that had STAR WARS fandom in such a frenzy as THE PHANTOM MENACE.
 For years I myself was seriously conflicted about it as I honestly didn’t know if I liked it or not.
 For a while I loved it.
 Then I hated it.
 Then I thought it was sorta kinda good.
 Then I went back to hating it.
 It really took me something like five or six years before I could be honestly objective about THE PHANTOM MENACE as I was looking for it to be the original STAR WARS all over again.
 I finally had to admit that was never going to happen and I had to look at the movie for what it was instead of what I wanted it to be.

 The movie takes place some thirty years before the Original Trilogy when The Galactic Republic is in full swing.
-Everybody’s got a speeder in every garage and the Star Wars equivalent of two chickens in every pot.
+Everybody’s got a speeder in every garage and two porgs in every pot.
 The Jedi Knights are the undisputed guardians of peace and justice and everything seems like it’s going okay.

 Until The Trade Federation initiates an illegal blockade of the peaceful planet of Naboo.
 Something about trade routes which I really didn’t understand because when starships can jump from planet to planet in the same amount of time I can walk from my desk to the bathroom why trade routes are a thing.
 But hey, it gets the plot going.
 Jedi Master Qui-Gon Jinn (Liam Neeson) and his Padawan Obi-Wan Kenobi (Ewan McGregor) are dispatched to Naboo to negotiate with the Federation Viceroy Nate Gunray (Silas Carson)